 - Scoop out heaping tablespoons of dough and roll between your palms to create the balls.

-- Store in an air tight container or gallon-sized bag in the fridge or freezer (for longer lasting balls).
+- Store balls in an airtight container in the fridge or freezer.

 - Storage: Store cherry pie energy balls in an airtight container in the fridge for up to 2 weeks.

 - Freezer Instructions: Transfer balls to a freezer-safe container and freeze for up to 3 months.